[DIY] Dual Cycloidal gear train with Internal or External output - 3D Print

 Assembly

-First, do a dry run without glue.
-To get the hang of which parts go first, and the orientation of each disc.
+First, do a dry run without glue to ensure everything printed properly with working tolerances, and to get the hang of which parts go first and the orientation of each disc.

-- Glue the 2 input shafts parts together
+1. Glue the 2 input shaft parts together

-- Mount the shaft of the back of the holder
+• Insert the shaft into the back holder

-- Glue the output wheel and hub together and install on the shaft
+3. Glue the output wheel and its hub together and insert on the shaft

 The instructions are similar for the traditional cycloidal model.

-The cycloidal gear train is a pretty clever mechanism, with minimal backlash, high reduction ratio and high load handling.
-Doesn't handle high speeds too well though, so we won't see it in vehicle transmissions any time soon.
+The cycloidal gear train is a clever mechanism, with minimal backlash, high reduction ratio and high load handling.
+Doesn't handle high speeds too well though, so we won't see it in vehicle transmissions anytime soon.

 Comments